KG-NINJA/openai-to-z-fuwa/README.md

 I hope this project can inspire others to believe:
 when we work together, even the most impossible gates can be opened.

+## Why “Z”? — Opening the Last Door

+As a Japanese researcher, I see the letter “Z” not just as the last letter of the alphabet, but as two hands pushing open a stone gate—like in the ancient Amano Iwato myth.
+Not knowing the original etymology, I bring a new, outsider’s perspective:
+Z is humanity’s final door—the last mystery.
+In this project, AI and human intuition join hands to open it.

 # OpenAI to Z: AI-Driven Exploration of Hidden Amazonian Ruins